Profile information

 Description

-Our place provides sanctuary for farmed animals from backgrounds of abuse, neglect, and abandonment.
+Our sanctuary provides refuge for farmed animals from backgrounds of abuse, neglect, and abandonment.
 Set on 273 acres amidst stunning Australian bushland, we care for over 300 animals at any one time.
+We are reasonably new to workaway, we began hosting on site volunteers in 2023 and have had a wonderful time getting to know some truly beautiful souls who have taken the time in their travels to help the animals at our sanctuary.

 The sanctuary is located 1 hour from Canberra, the South Coast, and Goulburn and around 2.5 hours from Sydney.
-We have sheep, goats, pigs, horses, cows, alpacas, geese, turkeys, chickens, roosters, ducks, and quail at the sanctuary.
+We care for sheep, goats, pigs, horses, cows, alpacas, geese, turkeys, chickens, roosters, ducks, and quail at the sanctuary, and have several special needs and elderly animals.

 Charity Work